kamax4997/toplegal-fa/README.md

 ## API Client

-[Relay](https://relay.dev/) keeps management of data-fetching easy, whether your app has tens, hundreds, or thousands of components.
+Apollo Client keeps management of data-fetching easy, whether your app has tens, hundreds, or thousands of components.

 ## Eslint configurations